danielscholl/infra-azure-provisioning/docs/airflow2-migration-guide.md

  1. Run infra [setup](https://community.opengroup.org/osdu/platform/deployment-and-operations/infra-azure-provisioning/-/blob/master/infra/templates/osdu-r3-mvp/service_resources/README.md) to create necessary infra for the airflow2 setup.
  2. Follow [documentation](https://community.opengroup.org/osdu/platform/deployment-and-operations/helm-charts-azure/-/blob/master/osdu-airflow2/README.md) to deploy airflow2 using helm chart.
  3. Validate airflow2 is up and running at {osdu_endpoint}/airflow2 endpoint
- 4. Copy the Existing community DAG's to the `airflowdags` to `airflow2dags`.
+ 4. Copy the latest community DAG's to the `airflowdags` to `airflow2dags`.
 Any custom DAG's need to be [upgraded](https://airflow.apache.org/docs/apache-airflow/stable/upgrading-from-1-10/index.html#step-5-upgrade-airflow-dags) to airflow2.
  5. Validate the uploaded dags are getting parse by airflow and are visible in the airflow webserver UI.
  6. Deploy workflow service using `helm-chart-azure` as described in the [document](https://community.opengroup.org/osdu/platform/deployment-and-operations/helm-charts-azure/-/tree/master/osdu-azure/workflow#airflow-2-migration).